WMTW (TV): Sister radio stations

 Several radio stations have been co-owned with WMTW.
-The first, WMTW-FM (94.9), was co-owned with the television station from the radio station's launch in 1958 until 1971.
+The first, WMTW-FM 94.9, was co-owned with the television station from the radio station's launch in 1958 until 1971.
 That station, which became WHOM in 1976 and is now owned by Townsquare Media, continues to transmit from Mount Washington.
-The other two, WMTW (870 AM) in Gorham and WMTW-FM (106.7) in North Windham, held those call signs from 2001 to 2004 (Harron had acquired the stations in 1999), serving first as news-talk stations and later as all-news stations; WMTW and WMTW-FM were also simulcast on WLAM (1470 AM) in Lewiston.
+The other two, WMTW (870 AM) in Gorham and WMTW-FM 106.7 in North Windham, held those call signs from 2001 to 2004 (Harron had acquired the stations in 1999), serving first as news talk stations and later as All news radio|; WMTW and WMTW-FM were also simulcast on WLAM (1470 AM) in Lewiston.
 The three stations, branded as "Newsradio WMTW", aired and produced local news and talk programs as well as simulcasts of WMTW-TV's newscasts and the now-defunct news radio service of the Associated Press.

 The "Newsradio WMTW" stations were sold by Harron Communications to Nassau Broadcasting Partners in 2003.
 Soon after taking over, Nassau discontinued the format.
-The 870 frequency is now WLVP and simulcasts an oldies format with WLAM while 106.7 FM is now WXTP, a non-commercial Catholic radio station.
+The 870 frequency is now WLVP and simulcasts an oldies format with WLAM while 106.7 FM is now WXTP, a non commercial Catholic radio station.
 An earlier FM station with the WMTW call sign (the descendant of W1XER) was not connected to WMTW-TV (having predated the station by several years) apart from also transmitting from Mount Washington.